pyglet/pyglet/doc/programming_guide/media.rst

 OpenAL
 ^^^^^^

-By default, this is the first driver expected to load on POSIX systems.
-See :ref:`guide-audio-driver-order` to learn about overriding the driver preference order.
+The favored driver for Mac OS X, but also available on other systems.

 This driver has the following advantages:

-* It's either preinstalled or easy to install on supported platforms.
+* Either preinstalled or easy to install on supported platforms.
-* It implements features which may be absent from other drivers or OS-specific versions of their backing APIs.
+* Implements features which may be absent from other drivers or OS-specific versions of their backing APIs.

+Its main downsides are:

-Its main downside is that platforms other than Mac OS X are not guaranteed to have it preinstalled.
+* Not guaranteed to be installed on platforms other than Mac OS X
+* On recent Windows versions, the :ref:`guide-xaudio2` and :ref:`guide-directsound` backends may support more features.

 Windows users can download an OpenAL implementation from `openal.org`_ or their sound device's manufacturer.

 On Linux, the following apply:

+* It can usually be installed through your distro's package manager.
 * It may already be installed as a dependency of other packages.
 * It lacks the limitations of the :ref:`guide-pulseaudio` driver.

-The commands to install OpenAL on the most common Linux distros are listed below.
+The commands below should install OpenAL on the most common Linux
+distros:

 .. list-table::
     :header-rows: 1